OriBenZur/Encryption-CoProcessor-For-RISCV/README.md

 ### Memory
   The design currently has 2KB of data memory and 8KB of program memory (notice the two different address spaces).
 Both memories are true dual-port
+  Because of the different address spaces, statically allocated variables and array aren't supported.

   The mif file Quartus/DE0_Demo/test.mif is loaded to the program memory and is then run by the processor.